Erasure

 by Mahshid Mayar, PhD

-In winter 2024, Mahshid Mayar and Luca von Kirschbaum met with the writer, translator, essayist, and poet, Philip Metres for a conversation about erasure poetry.
-The first episode in an interview series hosted by erasurepoetryproject.com, the online conversation focused mainly on Metres's work as a poet, his views on crafting “erasure poetry,” and erasure as perofrmance.
+In winter 2024, Mahshid Mayar and Luca von Kirschbaum met with the writer, translator, essayist, and poet Philip Metres for a conversation about erasure poetry.
+The first episode in an interview series hosted by erasurepoetryproject.com, the online conversation focused mainly on Metres’s work as a poet, his views on crafting “erasure poetry,” and erasure as performance.

-For the second episode of Sounds of Erasure, Mahshid Mayar and Luca von Kirschbaum met with the writer, translator, and poet, Niina Pollari.
-In this online exchange that took place in winter 2024, Niina Pollari reflected on how she arrived at the idea for her “N-400 Form” erasure poem, the ways the poem has found a life of its own since it cam out in 2017, and how it engages with the urgencies of the present.
+For the second episode of Sounds of Erasure, Mahshid Mayar and Luca von Kirschbaum met with the writer, translator, and poet Niina Pollari.
+In this online exchange that took place in the winter of 2024, Niina Pollari reflected on how she arrived at the idea for her “N-400 Form” erasure poem, the ways the poem has found a life of its own since it came out in 2017, and how it engages with the urgencies of the present.

 A poet and a translator, Niina Pollari is the author of the poetry collections Path of Totality (2022), and Dead Horse (2015).
 She has also co-authored the split chapbook Total Mood Killer, which came out in 2017.